-Events occur at random points in the sensor field.
-Fig. 16-19 show the average of five simulation experiment results for each graph.
-We first observe the number of intervals it takes for all of the event flows to converge to state OOR.
+Furthermore, we run simulation experiments to assess the ESRT performance in the cases where multiple events occur simultaneously in the sensor field.
+Here, we observe the number of intervals it takes for all of the event flows to converge to state OOR.
 We also observe the average power consumption of the sensor nodes.
-Simulation experiments are performed for varying number of multiple concurrent events.
+We perform the simulation experiments for varying number of multiple concurrent events.

 In the first scenario, we perform simulation experiments for the cases where the flows generated by the multiple events are isolated and do not share any common router sensor node.
-As shown in Fig. 16, the average number of decision intervals it takes for all of the event flows to converge to the state OOR does not vary significantly for varying number of multiple concurrent events.
+As shown in Fig. 15, the average number of decision intervals it takes for all of the event flows to converge to the state OOR does not vary significantly for varying number of multiple concurrent events.
 This is mainly because the flows generated by these multiple events are isolated and hence ESRT brings the network state of these flows to OOR individually as explained in Section V-B. Note also that the minimum and maximum number of decision intervals required for convergence are 2 and 6, which are equal to the case where a single event occurs.
 Hence, the convergence to the OOR state is not delayed in the case of multiple isolated events.

-Fig. 16.
-Number of decision intervals for all of the event flows to converge to state OOR for varying number of multiple concurrent events.
+Fig. 15.
+The number of decision intervals for all of the event flows to converge to state OOR for varying number of multiple concurrent events.
 In this set of experiments, the multiple concurrent events are isolated and their flows do not pass through any common router sensor node.

-Fig. 17.
-Average power consumption of sensor nodes in each decision interval for the case where five concurrent events occur in the wireless sensor field.
+Fig. 16.
+The average power consumption of sensor nodes in each decision interval for the case where 5 concurrent events occur in the wireless sensor field.
 In this case, the flows generated by these events are isolated.

-Moreover, as shown in Fig. 17, the average power consumed by the sensor nodes also show the same pattern we observed for a single event scenario as shown in Fig. 15.
+Moreover, as shown in Fig. 16, the average power consumed by the sensor nodes also show the same pattern we observed for a single event scenario as shown in Fig. 14.
 This is also because of the fact that the sink takes action for the flows generated by the multiple isolated events independently.
 Therefore, the average power consumption decreases with time as the ESRT protocol works to minimize the energy expenditure while maintaining the event-to-sink reliability.

 In the second scenario, we perform simulation experiments for the cases where the flows generated by the multiple events are not isolated and there are common router sensor nodes routing these multiple flows in the sensor field.
-As shown in
+As shown in Fig. 17, the average number of decision intervals it takes